 75. Repeat the actions described in the steps (59-74) for the rest of the HA devices.

 76. Repeat steps 59-75 of this section on the second and third StarWind nodes, specifying corresponding local and data channel IP addresses.
 The result should look like in the screenshot below.

 NOTE: It is recommended to configure different MPIO policies depending on iSCSI channel throughput.
 For 1 Gbps iSCSI channel throughput, it is recommended to set Failover Only or Least Queue Depth MPIO load balancing policy.
 For 10 Gbps iSCSI channel throughput, it is recommended to set Round Robin or Least Queue Depth MPIO load balancing policy.

-77. Configure the MPIO policy for each device specifying localhost (127.0.0.1) as the active path.
-Select a target of Witness located on the local server and click Devices.
+77. Configure the MPIO policy for each target except Witness with the load balance policy of choice.
+Select the target located on the local server and click Devices.